larksuite/oapi-sdk-go/README.md

     // request.SetNotDataField(), set whether the response does not have a `data` field, business interfaces all have `data `Field, so you don’t need to set
     // request.SetTenantKey("TenantKey"), as an `app store application`, it means using `tenant_access_token` to access the API, you need to set
-    // request.SetUserAccessToken("UserAccessToken"), which means using` user_access_token` To access the API, you need to set req := request.NewRequestWithNative(httpPath, httpMethod string, accessTokenType AccessTokenType, input interface{}, output interface{}, optFns ...OptFn)
+    // request.SetUserAccessToken("UserAccessToken"), which means using` user_access_token` To access the API, you need to set
+    // request.SetHelpDeskAPI(), Indicates that the help desk API needs to set help desk information of config.appsettings req := request.NewRequestWithNative(httpPath, httpMethod string, accessTokenType AccessTokenType, input interface{}, output interface{}, optFns ...OptFn)
 ```